-Welcome to part 2 of my introduction to the Python programming language.
+Welcome to my introduction to using Pygame with the Python programming language.

-The focus of this part will be on making some simple computer games through the use of a graphical library known as Pygame.
-To proceed with this section, you will need Python running on your own computer with a proper editing program such as Jetbrains Pycharm.
-Fortunately, Jetbrains make a community edition version of the product the release for free.
+To proceed with this section, you will need Python running on your own computer with a proper editing program such as Jetbrains Pycharm or Microsoft VS Code.

 - Get Pycharm here: https://www.jetbrains.com/pycharm/